How To: IT Service Management to TFS Work item Synchronisation

-The Provance IT Service Management team has created an integration with Team Foundation Server (TFS).
+The Provance IT Service Management team has created an integration with Team Foundation Server (TFS) (now Azure DevOps).
 TFS is a collaboration platform for Microsoft’s application lifecycle management solution, which enables organizations to effectively track development work.

 In this blog post I intend to outline how this integration was achieved technically and why this is important to be utilized in your own IT Service Management Implementations.
 Lastly I will provide a few screen shots of the work in action.
 If you would like further information or a live demo please contact firstname.lastname@example.org